 4.3.1.
-The owner or operator shall conduct, or have conducted, tests to determine the compliance of Unit 1 & Unit 2 with the particulate matter mass emission limitations.
-Such tests shall be conducted in accordance with the appropriate method set forth in 45CSR2 Appendix - Compliance Test Procedures for 45CSR2 or other equivalent EPA approved method approved by the Secretary.
+The owner or operator shall conduct tests to determine compliance of Unit 1, Unit 2 and Unit 3 with the particulate matter mass emission limitation.
+Such tests shall be conducted in accordance with the appropriate method set forth in 45CSR2 Appendix "Compliance Test Procedures for 45CSR2" or other equivalent EPA approved method approved by the Secretary.
 Such tests shall be conducted in accordance with the schedule set forth in the following table.
-The next testing shall be performed no later than December 13, 2021.
+Compliance tests were performed on February 19, 20, and 21, 2020 and resulted in mass emission rates less than 50% of the weight emission standard and a "Once/3 years" retesting frequency.
+Subsequent testing shall be based on the schedule below.

-Test Test Results Retesting Frequency Annual after three successive tests indicate mass emission rates \leq 50% of weight emission standard Once/3 years 1 Annual after two successive tests indicate mass emission rates <80 % of weight emission standard Once/2 years 2 Annual any tests indicates a mass emission rate \geq 80% of weight emission standard Annual 3 Once/2 years after two successive tests indicate mass emission rates \leq 50% of weight emission standard Once/3 years Once/2 years any tests indicates a mass emission rate <80 % of weight emission standard Once/2 years Once/2 years any tests indicates a mass emission rate \geq 80% of weight emission standard Annual Once/3 years any tests indicates a mass emission rate \leq 50% of weight emission standard Once/3 years Once/3 years any test indicates mass emission rates between 50% and 80 % of weight emission standard Once/2 years Once/3 years any test indicates a mass emission rate \geq 80% of weight emission standard Annual test, but no earlier than six (6) months from the date of the previous test (see 45CSR§2A-2.6.a.).
+Test Test Results Retesting Frequency Annual after three successive tests indicate mass emission rates ≤50% of weight emission standard Once/3 years Annual after two successive tests indicate mass emission rates <80 % of weight emission standard Once/2 years Annual any tests indicates a mass emission rate ≥80% of weight emission standard Annual Once/2 years after two successive tests indicate mass emission rates <50% of weight emission standard Once/3 years Once/2 years any tests indicates a mass emission rate <80 % of weight emission standard Once/2 years Once/2 years any tests indicates a mass emission rate ≥80% of weight emission standard Annual Once/3 years any tests indicates a mass emission rate ≤50% of weight emission standard Once/3 years Once/3 years any test indicates mass emission rates between 50% and 80 % of weight emission standard Once/2 years Once/3 years any test indicates a mass emission rate ≥80% of weight emission standard Annual